deoryp/resume/README.md

 ## Experience

 ### Software Engineer at Google
-**September 2015 - Present** (1 year 10 months)
+**September 2015 - Present** (1 year 10 months+)

+A part of Chrome Remote Desktop (CRD) working on a new iOS client.
+Migrated and rewrote the CRD iOS app to be housed inside of the Chromium repo.
+This provides visibility to the project and it's integration needs with other fast moving dependencies inside of Chromium.
+Rewrote core libraries used by CRD clients to be architecture agnostic with a small integration layer used on the native side.

+Active in Google 20% Time where I was able to learn new things from outside the team and bring them back for use on the main project and vice versa.
+Was an Intern Host for summer 2017.

 ### Sr Software Engineer at Riot Games
 **March 2012 - August 2015** (3 years 6 months)

-Joined Riot as a Java Backend Engineer tasked to develop in the integration layer between the monetization store and the inventory / game loop platform.
-Have since been transitioned into Store Tech Lead for the Store Team.
-My new role has been helping decide what technology choices we as a team move forward with in an effort to separate and rewrite a php monolithic project into a micro-service supported client side rendered application.
+Joined Riot as a Java Backend Engineer tasked to develop in the integration layer between the in-client store and the main platform.
+Later transitioned into Store Tech Lead for the Store Team.
+This role had been helping decide what technology choices we as a team move forward with in an effort to separate and rewrite a php monolithic project into a micro-service supported client side rendered application.
 This also provided Riot with an internal Store API to migrate away from using SQL scripts to RESTful API calls for things like season rewards and more.
 We have to do this in flight, using various techniques (proxies, shims and more) that allow us to deprecate the old and integrate the new in manageable releasable pieces.
 This has happened alongside releasing new features.
-My personal mission in this work was to deliver technical credit: build solutions that solved our current problem but also other teams problems at the same time.
+My personal mission in this work was to deliver technical
+credit: build solutions that solved our current problem but also other teams problems at the same time.
+Along the way trying to level peers up, change the culture of the team to be open to ideation with an open mind.

 ### Sr. Software Engineer at Cedexis